Chiquita40-VLN-H2016/chiquita40/README.md

 **Add/Edit**

-Name of new Scientist cannot be longer than 23 characters (with spaces).
-He/She has to have a first and a last name; middle name is not possible.
-It is not possible to add the same Scientist more than once.
+Name of a new Scientist and/ or a Computer cannot be longer than 31 characters (with spaces).

-Edit works only with the exact first and last name entered.

 **List**

 The different lists represent the same list ordered by different information about the scientists.
-The lists you can choose from are all in ascending order.
+You can choose if you want the lists sorted in ascending or descending order.

 **Find**

-Find works only with the exact first and last name, it does not give you results if you only enter first or last name or if you enter the name incorrectly.
+Find works whether you put a whole name or any letter in a name of either Scientist or Computer.

 **Delete**